oracle/docker-images/OracleGoldenGate/21c/README.md

              --build-arg INSTALLER=213000_fbo_ggs_Linux_x64_Oracle_services_shiphome.zip .
 ```

+Oracle GoldenGate 21c requires a base container image with Oracle Linux 8 or later.

 ## Running Oracle GoldenGate in a Container

 Use the `docker run` command to create and start a container from the Oracle GoldenGate container image.

 ```sh